www.mdavid.com.au

 Making the Cheddar Warrior - looking into the water

 3D software packages these days have powerful methods of creating all sorts of materials.
-However sometimes you can save a lot of time by combining the power of your 3D software with your 2D software.
+However sometimes you can save a lot of time by combining the power of your 3D software with that of your 2D software.
 The 3D software I used was Cinema 4D and the 2D one was Photoshop.
-Here's how I gave the illusion of water.
+Here’s how I gave the illusion of water.

 Foreground scene